MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 subscription refills
 ```

 On paper, the campaign is successful.
+The dashboard looks good, targets and goals are on-track.
 BI shows:

 ```text
 campaign clickthrough up